 The Teacher Preparation Program at West Liberty University has national accreditation through the National Council for Accreditation of Teacher Education (NCATE).
-West Liberty University is proud to pilot a new Continuous Improvement Accreditation visit in March, 2011.
+West Liberty University was proud to pilot a new Continuous Improvement Accreditation visit in March, 2011.

 NCATE was founded in 1954.
 Five groups were instrumental in the creation of NCATE: the American Association of Colleges for Teacher Education (AACTE), the National Association of State Directors of Teacher Education and Certification (NASDTEC), the National Education Association (NEA), the Council of Chief State School Officers (CCSSO), and the National School Boards Association (NSBA).
 When NCATE was founded as an independent accrediting body, it replaced AACTE as the agency responsible for accreditation in teacher education.
 These groups represented the field at large at that time.
 They recognized the need for a strong, independent, quality assurance mechanism composed of all key stakeholders in education.
+In 2013, CAEP replaced NCATE as the sole accrediting body for teacher education.

 Certification Area Pass Rates 2014 – 2015